Mexico’s president slams US aid for Ukraine and sanctions on Venezuela and Cuba

 There has been a surge in Venezuelan migrants moving through Mexico in recent weeks in a bid to reach the U.S. border.
 Many of the migrants say deteriorating economic and political conditions in their home country led them to make the journey.

 Mexico has condemned the Russian invasion of Ukraine but has adopted a policy of neutrality and has refused to participate in sanctions.
-Mexico also continues to buy 2020-vintage COVID vaccines from Russia and Cuba.
+Mexico also continues to buy 2020-vintage COVID-19 vaccines from Russia and Cuba.

-The Mexican president laughed off an effort by U.S. Republican lawmakers to cut the tiny amount of foreign aid the U.S. gives to Mexico — López Obrador estimated it involved $40 or $50 million — calling it “ridiculous.”
+The Mexican president laughed off an effort by U.S. Republican lawmakers to cut the tiny amount of foreign aid the U.S. gives to Mexico.
+López Obrador estimated it involved $40 or $50 million, calling it “ridiculous.”

-Rep. Alex Mooney (R.-W Virginia) wrote Thursday that the House had voted to “cut off economic support funding to Mexico until they stop the trafficking of fentanyl across our Southern Border.”